 In January 2021 we launched an online programme to support British Bangladeshi and Pakistani students in making competitive applications to universities like Oxford.
-Applications for the programme open on mid January and close on the 10th February.
 Full information can be found here.

 A day at Jesus College where participants are offered an academic led experience including age-appropriate lectures, Q&A sessions with current Jesus students, application and interview guidance, College/city tours and lunch at the College.
 These visits can be adapted to accommodate pupils from Years 5 – 13.

 Below is an example timetable of a typical school visit to Jesus College.
 However, we can design a visit programme to suit the needs of your school or group, so do contact the Access Fellow if you’d like to discuss further.
 Similar Q&A sessions and lectures can be delivered in your school/college too, so do not hesitate to contact us if you would like to know more.

 A typical Taster Day runs from approx. 10:30-15:00.
 Session times may vary depending on group size.

 |10:30||Arrival and ‘Ask Us Anything ‘/ Intro session|

 |13:00||Academic Taster session|